script-kit/app/README.md

 npm run dev
 ```

+### Reloading

+If you make a change in the `main` dir/process, you'll need to stop and run `npm run dev` again.
+If you make a change in the `renderer`, it should attempt to hot reload.
+If that fails, `cmd+w` to close the window, and open a new one.

 ### node-gyp Issues?

 You'll have to Google for your specific issues.
 On mac, it's usually update xcode command line tools.